 The atria and ventricles are separated by valves known as Atrioventricular, or AV valves.
 The purpose of these valves is to prevent blood from flowing in the wrong direction.
 Following the movement of blood from the atrium, into the ventricle, the AV valve snaps shut which causes the first heart sound of the heartbeat (often described as “lub dub”, with the closing of the AV valves being the “lub”)

 Due to the distance in which the blood being pumped from the left ventricle has to travel, a more forceful contraction is required.
 For this reason, the muscular wall of the left side is thicker than that of the right side.

 The “dub” sound is caused by the closing of two other valves, known as the Semilunar or SL valves.
-These are located between each ventricle and the artery leaving the heart, and again prevent the blood flowing backward.
+These are located between each ventricle and the artery leaving the heart and again prevent the blood from flowing backward.

 The way in which the cardiac muscle contracts in order to force blood around the body is highly specialised and is described on the heartbeat page.

 A box diagram is a great way to learn and remember the passage of blood through the heart.
 The chambers are simplified into boxes with arrows indicating the passage of oxygenated and deoxygenated blood.

 The conduction system of the heart refers to how the heart contracts.
 The heart is unique in that it never tires and is able to generate its own electrical impulses without the need for stimulation from the central nervous system.
 On average the heart beats approximately 70 beats per minute.
 Read more on the conduction system of the heart here.